hungcq/knowledge-repo/IT/aws/solution-architect-associate/storage.md

 - Higher performance hardware disk attached to EC2 instance (local)
 - Ephemeral, risk of failure -> use for buffer, cache, temp content
 - -> Need backup & replication
+- If you create an AMI from an instance, the data on its instance store volumes isn't preserved
+- When you stop, hibernate, or terminate an instance, every block of storage in the instance store is reset
 ## EFS (elastic file system)
 - Def: managed network file system that can be mounted on any EC2
 - Chars: